How to Become a Counsellor in Australia: Complete Guide [2026]

 Thinking about becoming a counsellor in Australia?
 You’re not alone.
 Counselling is one of the fastest-growing professions in the country, driven by rising demand for mental health services, NDIS expansion, and a national conversation about emotional wellbeing that shows no signs of slowing down.

-This guide covers everything you need to know, from qualifications and registration pathways to salary expectations and where counsellors actually work day-to-day.
+This guide covers everything you need to know, from qualifications and pathways to salary expectations and where counsellors actually work day-to-day.

 In this guide: